-The ADAPT service mode is used to optimise the parameters in a given electromagnetic environment and thus maximise the effectiveness of search.
+The service mode named ADAPT is used to optimise the parameters in a given electromagnetic environment and thus maximise the effectiveness of search.
 Engaging this mode is necessary every time the device is switched on.
 It is advisable to pause during searches from time to time, to repeat this procedure.
 During adaptation, the antenna must be pointed away from electronics and large metal objects.